Auto tycoon Ghosn files $1 billion lawsuit in Lebanon against Nissan over his imprisonment in Japan

 According to Judge Sabbouh Suleiman, who is at the Beirut’s prosecutor’s office, a hearing date in the case was set for September.

-The judicial officials who spoke to The Associated Press sad that Nissan and the accused individuals are expected to send representatives to Beirut or name a Lebanese lawyer to represent them.
+The judicial officials who spoke to The Associated Press said that Nissan and the accused individuals are expected to send representatives to Beirut or name a Lebanese lawyer to represent them.

 The 69-year-old Ghosn, who for two decades was the head of Nissan and Renault, has repeatedly said he is innocent.
 In December 2019, he jumped bail in Japan in a daring escape by hiding in a box spirited aboard a private jet out of the country.